sivanivedula/cse15l-lab-reports/lab1.md

 $ cp
 $ cat
 '''
-The following screenshot shows me create a .txt file in my account's folder and performing some commands on it.
+The following screenshot shows me creating a .txt file in my account's folder and performing some commands on it.

 ![Image](commands.png)